Paul Carpenter Standley

 Clusia orthoneura, first described by Paul Carpenter Standley in 1940.

 Paul Carpenter Standley (March 21, 1884 – June 2, 1963) was an American botanist known for his work on neotropical plants.

-Biography
+He worked at the United States National Museum and the Field Museum of Natural History.
+While working at the Field Museum, Standley conducted fieldwork in Guatemala.
+He retired in 1950, and died in 1963.
+Standley is the namesake of three genera of plants, and several species, including Simira standleyi.

+Early life and education

 Standley was born on March 21, 1884, in Avalon, Missouri.
 He attended Drury College in Springfield, Missouri, and New Mexico State College, where he received a bachelor's degree in 1907, and received a master's degree from New Mexico State College in 1908.

+Career

 He remained at New Mexico State College as an assistant from 1908 to 1909.
 He was the assistant curator of the Division of Plants at the United States National Museum from 1909 to 1922.

 He wrote "Flora of Barro Colorado Island, Panama" in May 1927.

 In the spring of 1928, he took a position at the Field Museum of Natural History in Chicago, where worked until 1950.
 While at the Field Museum he did fieldwork in Guatemala between 1938 and 1941.
 After his retirement in 1950, he moved to the Escuela Agricola Panamericana in Honduras, where he worked in the library and herbarium and did field work until 1956, when he stopped doing botanical work.
 In 1957 he moved to Tegucigalpa, Honduras, where he died on June 2, 1963.

 He contributed to the Trees and Shrubs of Mexico, Flora of Guatemala, and Flora of Costa Rica.